aboyce/aws/Security.md

 Authenticate using external identities (federated users), this allows the ability to grant access to AWS without having to create IAM users.
 It uses AWS STS to link up the user with temporary credentials.

-Could be:

-- Web identity federation
+#### Web identity federation

 - Amazon Cognito
 - Log in with Amazon
 - Facebook
 - Google
 - OpenID Connect (OIDC)

-- SAML 2.0 (Security Assertion Markup Language 2.0) based federation
+#### SAML 2.0 (Security Assertion Markup Language 2.0) based federation

 - Microsoft Active Directory
 - LDAPS
 - Open LDAP